Skip to main content

 it's a 27-page PDF. you read it online or download it — no purchase, no upgrade required.

-the link opens the PDF in Google Drive's viewer, right in your browser — you don't need an edgeful login to read it
+1. the link opens the PDF in Google Drive's viewer, right in your browser — you don't need an edgeful login (or a Google login) to read it

-if the link still won't open for you, reach out through the in-app chat and we'll get you a working copy.
+if the direct link itself won't open for you, reach out through the in-app chat and we'll get you a working copy.

 what's inside